jenkinsci/hiddenlayer-model-scanner-plugin/SECURITY.md

 Visit our [Responsible Disclosure Policy](https://hiddenlayer.com/vulnerability-disclosure-policy/) and you can report a security vulnerability by filling out the form on that page.

+You may also submit a report by following the process about [Reporting Security Vulnerabilities](https://jenkins.io/security/reporting/).

 If you are unable to access the form, you can also report a security vulnerability by sending an email to <disclosure@hiddenlayer.com>.

 If you send us an email, please provide the following information: